-You get yourself a NodeMCU or analog (a dev board with an ESP8266 or ESP32, currently recommended is the WeMos D1 Mini for it’s small size, or the TTGO T-Base ESP8266 for it’s integrated battery charging circuit), an IMU supported IMUs, a battery, and a battery charger (depends on the battery, for Li-ion’s and LiPo’s the most commonly used is the TP4056).
+You get yourself a microcontroller, an IMU (supported IMUs), a battery, and a battery charger (depends on the battery, for Li-ion’s and LiPo’s the most commonly used is the TP4056).
 Can add some sliding switches, and a few resistors to measure battery percentages.
 You then solder it all together (soldering is important as good connections to the pins is required for your tracker to function).

 Cons: You will need to solder some wires, have a basic understanding of electronics, and you are limited in how small the trackers can get.

-You get yourself an IMU and a LiPo battery (flat like in phones basically), and you order a base board from a custom PCB manufacturer like jlcpcb (gerber and BOM files will be provided).
+You get yourself an IMU and a battery, and you order a base board from a custom PCB manufacturer like jlcpcb (gerber and BOM files will be provided).
 You solder the battery to the board, solder the module onto the board, and you’re good to go.

 Pros: much cleaner, smaller, almost the same as production unit.

-Cons: might cost a bit more than buying official SlimeVR trackers due to economics of scale, and depending on the finished board design it might be a bit bigger than buying from me (because of the IMU breakout board).
+Cons: might cost a bit more than buying official SlimeVR trackers due to economics of scale, and depending on the finished board design it might be a bit bigger than pre-ordering from Crowd Supply (because of the IMU breakout board).

 You buy the official DIY Kit which includes all the boards and cables you need, get a LiPo battery, attach batteries to the boards.
 All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body, idk :D).

 Pros: no or almost no soldering required, tested boards, smallest possible design, cheaper than buying completed SlimeVR trackers.
-You can customize cases and straps for yourself as you want.
+You can customize cases and straps.

 Cons: at this point you could just buy completed SlimeVR trackers, all import limitations and shipping costs apply.
-It might cost a bit more than the first option due to shipping, importing fees and construction costs.
+It will cost more than the first option due to shipping, importing fees and construction costs.
 Due the chip shortage currently affecting the world, this option is currently planned to ship in July of 2022.
 Limited supply.